ml4ai/skema/skema/img2mml/README.md

 If only want to test the pre-trained model, change the `load_trained_model_for_testing` to true.

+NOTE: We always first want to preprocess Images to reject, if any, corrupt image.
 #### To preprocess images:
 ```
 python preprocessing/preprocess_images.py --config configs/xfmer_mml_config.json